smart-seller/awesome-amazon-seller-tools/README.md

 - [Wiser Optimization](https://www.wiser.com/optimization/) - Dynamic repricing service with support for a range of shopping carts and marketplaces.
 - [Marketplace Repricing](http://www.marketplacerepricing.com/amazon-repricing/) - Pricing intelligence and repricing solution.
 - [Feedvisor](https://feedvisor.com/) - Feedvisor is an algorithmic repricing and revenue intelligence solution for high-volume Amazon sellers.
-- [informed.co](https://www.informed.co/?ref=ponysmith3) - Informed.co is an intelligent repricing platform that helps online merchants capture more sales by keeping their prices competitive at all times.
-Informed.co eliminates the need for manual pricing research by regularly adjusting prices based on powerful repricing strategies.
-By providing the tools and insight needed to maintain a competitive advantage, Informed.co helps online sellers become more visible in the marketplace, increasing sales and profits.
-Formerly Appeagle.
 - [BQool Repricing Central](https://www.bqool.com/products/repricing-central/) - Amazon repricing tool which updates prices multiple times per hour and fields competitor prices changes in real time.
 - [eReprice](https://ereprice.com/) - eReprice is an Amazon repricing solution which monitors Amazon’s marketplace prices and makes changes to keep listings competitive.
 - [logicsale](https://www.logicsale.com/) - logicsale scans every 3-5 minutes via Intelligent Scan Manager.
 Win, hold, and increase prices in the BuyBox with BuyBoxCatcher feature.